 Bingo is an ideal game for many people with dementia.
-It is enjoyed everyday by people of all ages, so it certainly is age-appropriate.
+People of all ages enjoy playing it every day, so it certainly is age-appropriate.
 Bingo is easy to understand and play, so it is stage-specific for anyone except those in the very last stages of the disease.
 The familiar game requires that the person distinguish letters and numbers.
-In some Bingo knock-off games it might be required to match colors and shapes, Regardless of the scheme, Bingo stimulates the brain.
+Some Bingo variations require matching colors and shapes.
+Others might require one to recognize animals.
+Regardless of the scheme, Bingo stimulates the brain.
 That is why the study above found playing the game improved cognitive functioning.

-Games for Alzheimer’s should be played for stimulation.
-The competitive aspect of the game should be de-emphasized.
-And Bingo is not just a game for large groups.
-It can be enjoyed by a group of two or three.
-Or even one (with a caregiver).
+Games for people with Alzheimer’s should be played for stimulation.
+Downplay the competitive aspect of gaming if your group requires that.
+Furthermore, Bingo is not just a game for large groups.
+Small groups of two or three, or even one (with a caregiver) will enjoy playing.
 Whenever possible and whatever the game, have children play with the older adults.
 Both age groups enjoy the stimulation and the social interaction.

 At the other extreme…